aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/data-sources/odata.md

 #### Azure Active Directory secured API

 1. Follow this [procedure](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient#connect-to-azure-ad-applications-using-the-aadhttpclient) to set up your Azure Active Directory application.
 Don't forget to add at least the '_user impersonation_' permission to be able to call the API endpoint.

     > Before using an AAD secured resource, you need to ensure [you allowed the correct API permissions at tenant level](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient).
-Because you can't define API permissions through the Web Part package declaratively (i.e `webApiPermissions`), we recommend you to use the [PnP Office 365 CLI](https://pnp.github.io/office365-cli/cmd/spo/serviceprincipal/serviceprincipal-grant-add/) to add correct permissions for your API:
+Because you can't define API permissions through the Web Part package declaratively (i.e `webApiPermissions`), we recommend you to use the [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/cmd/spo/serviceprincipal/serviceprincipal-grant-add/) to add correct permissions for your API:

+    ```bash
-    `o365$ spo serviceprincipal grant add --resource '<aad_app_display_name>' --scope 'user_impersonation'`
+    m365 spo serviceprincipal grant add --resource '<aad_app_display_name>' --scope 'user_impersonation'
+    ```

 2. Allow your SharePoint domain (ex: https://mycompany.sharepoint.com) as allowed origin in the service or application CORS (Cross-origin resource sharing) settings.
 Here a procedure for an [Azure function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings).